83

 1977

 Rogers' popularity peaked by the end of the decade.
-She reunited with Astaire in 1949 in the commercially successful The Barkleys of Broadway.
-After an unsuccessful period in the 1950s, she returned to Broadway in 1965, playing the lead role in Hello, Dolly!.
+She reunited with Astaire in The Barkleys of Broadway (1949), which was her last commercial success.
+Experiencing constant lack on success in the 1950s, she returned to Broadway the next decade when she played the lead role in Hello, Dolly!.
 More Broadway roles followed, along with her stage directorial debut in 1985 of an off-Broadway production of Babes in Arms.
 She also made television acting appearances until 1987.
-In 1992, Rogers was recognized at the Kennedy Center Honors.
 She died of a heart attack in 1995, at age 83.

 Gender